ColorLogic Technology Excels in FOGRA’s Multicolor Forum 2019

 About FOGRA: The objective of FOGRA Research Institute for Media Technologies is to promote print engineering and its future-oriented technologies in the fields of research and development, and to enable the printing industry to utilize the results of this activity.

-ColorLogic GmbH releases ZePrA 8, an advanced, smart color server that optimizes and automates printing data – now with Proofing.
+ColorLogic GmbH, a subsidiary of Hybrid Software Group, releases ZePrA 10, the smart color server that optimizes and automates printing data.